No fees unless

 How Long Does It Take for Workers’ Comp to Offer a Settlement?

-It’s challenging to put a definite timeline of days, weeks, or months in response to the common question, “When will workers’ comp offer a settlement?”
+It’s challenging to put a definite timeline of days, weeks, or months in response to the common question, “When will workers’ comp offer me a settlement?”
 The timeline to settle workers’ comp cases varies depending on a number of factors.

 Workers’ comp insurance companies can make a settlement offer within a few days or weeks of receiving a claim.
 Insurers can make quick settlement offers in cases involving relatively minor workplace injuries or if the extent of injuries suffered is clear, making the calculation of the compensation owed relatively straightforward.